-Adrienne Diercks is the founder and Executive Director of Project Success, a youth-development organization that motivates and inspires young people to dream about the future, helps them take steps to get there and gives them the tools they need to achieve their goals.
-Adrienne has a vision that every child entering middle school will graduate high school with a plan for their future and have the skills and confidence that will take them through the rest of their lives.
+Adrienne Diercks is the Founder and Executive Director of Project Success, a youth-development organization that motivates and inspires young people to dream about the future, helps them take steps to get there and gives them the tools they need to achieve their goals.

 Her passion to help young people achieve their dreams led her to begin Project Success in 1994 with 200 students at Minneapolis North High School and the support of the Guthrie Theater.
-Today, she has grown the program to serve 12,000 students and their families and 15 schools in Minneapolis and Saint Paul, with 35 theater partners across the Twin Cities.
+Today, she has grown the program to serve more than 16,000 students and their families across 26 middle and high schools in Minneapolis, with more than 40 theater partners across the Twin Cities.